jplalor/jplalor.github.io/content/pages/about.md

 # Updates

+1. **February 2018:** Our paper *ComprehENotes: Development and Validation of an Instrument to Assess Patient EHR Note Reading Comprehension* was accepted for publication by the Journal of Medical Internet Research!
 1. **January 2018:** I presented at the first Northern Lights Deep Learning Workshop in Tromso, Norway.
 1. **December 2017:** I passed the [CICS Portfolio][24] and am now a PhD candidate!
 1. November 2017: I attended the AMIA Annual Symposium presenting our podium abstract on a new test of Electronic Health Record note comprehension.